astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/exception/control_flow.md

 reveal_type(x)  # revealed: str | Literal[2]
 ```

-If `x` has the same type at the end of both branches, the branches unify and
+If `x` has the same type at the end of both branches, however, the branches
-`x` is not inferred as having a union type following the `try`/`except` block:
+unify and `x` is not inferred as having a union type following the
+`try`/`except` block:

 ```py path=branches_unify_to_non_union_type.py
 def could_raise_returns_str() -> str: